 From April 2020, a new strategy was implemented for automatic fire alarms at commercial premises only, whereby we will no longer attend between the hours of 8am and 6pm.
-In quarter 1 this delivered cashable savings of £325 for on-call attendance in Bournemouth, Christchurch & Poole and 12 wholetime attendance hours saved.
+In quarter 2 this delivered cashable savings of £975 for on-call attendance and returned 61 hours to our wholetime crews in the Bournemouth, Christchurch and Poole area.